 6. Wander Through Diego Rivera’s Home

 In case you’ve never heard of Diego Rivera, he was Frida’s husband and a famous artist in Mexico.
-His home has now been turned into a museum/art gallery and you can wander through and take a glimpse into the rooms of his actual home – which are still set up with furniture!
-In order to create the home into an art gallery, the home has been added onto.
+His home has now been turned into a museum/art gallery and you can wander through and take a glimpse into the rooms of his actual home – which are still set up with furniture.
+In order to turn the home into an art gallery, the house has been added onto.
 Some fantastic pieces are here, both Rivera’s and other more modern artists.

 The funicular is a tram-car pulled by a cable, which takes you up the side of the mountain.
 It’s kind of like an escalator, which is great as the mountainside is quite steep.
-Once at the top, you’ll be rewarded with spectacular views over the city, as well as an upclose view of the statue of Pipila, a local hero.
+Once at the top, you’ll be rewarded with spectacular views over the colourful city of Guanajuato, as well as an upclose view of the statue of Pipila, a local hero.